davidebianchi/gswagger/README.md

 It could also be useful if you need a sub router to create a group of APIs which use the same middleware (for example,this could be achieved by the SubRouter features of gorilla mux, for example).

-To see the SubRouter example, please see the [SubRouter test](./integration_test.go).
+To see the SubRouter example, please see the integration test of one of the supported routers.

 ### FAQ